 Pakistan’s Sharif to attend swearing-in ceremony of Modi as India’s new prime minister amid fear of hawkish policies.

-Sharif was one of six regional leaders who attended Modi’s swearing-in ceremony on Monday evening.
+Sharif was one of six regional leaders who attended the inauguration ceremony in New Delhi on Monday evening for Modi.

 In an interview with India’s NDTV, Sharif, who won Pakistan’s election last year, said Modi’s arrival in power after a landslide election victory represented a “great opportunity” for the countries to open a new chapter in relations.